ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * **Well-formed**<br>Well-formed XML follows certain syntax rules.
 For example, all opened tags must be closed, and XML elements must be properly nested.
 If you are accepting XML, at *least* verify that the XML is well-formed; there are easily-available libraries for this, and applications are only supposed to accept XML that is well-formed.

 * **Valid**<br>Valid XML meets some schema definition.
 The schema specifies information such as *what* tags are allowed, how they may be nested, and whether some are required.
 A schema definition, if rigorous, is a kind of allowlist.
 Thus, checking for validity before accepting XML input can be really useful for countering attacks.
 However, do *not* allow the attacker to determine what schema to use - decide what schema is okay and use *that*.
-Sometimes no schema is available, though, and if you are only extracting a small part of XML, it may not be worth it to create an XML schema.
+Sometimes no schema is available, and if you are only extracting a small part of XML, it may not be worth it to create an XML schema.

 If you are using XML, there is an extremely common vulnerability you need to counter called XML External Entities (XXE).
 To understand them, you need to understand some XML functionality that is not widely known.